Cynthia Jew, Ph.D.

 A personal journey of a child with profound hearing loss to the implantation of cochlear implants.
 Her hearing experiences from a parent's view.

 Professor Jew is a full time faculty member in the Counselor Education Department in the Graduate School of Education at Calfornia Lutheran University.
-She is currently serving as the Chair of the Department of Counselor Education and the PPS Coordinator.

 Her most recent work is in the field of Cultural Proficiency in Higher Education.
 She continues to work to facilitate conversatations that inform the "best practices" for school-university partnerships.
 She has co-author two of Corwin books on Cultural Proficiency.
 Dr. Jew has presented at many professional conferences on Cultural Proficiency.